AdobeDocs/campaign-classic.pt-BR/help/campaign/using/marketing-campaign-approval.md

    >[!NOTE]
    >
    >A pessoa responsável pela campanha pode reiniciar o ciclo de aprovação de conteúdo a qualquer momento.
-Para fazer isso, clique no link da linha **[!UICONTROL Content status]** do painel da campanha (no nível de delivery) e, em seguida, clique em **[!UICONTROL Reset content approval to submit it again]**.
+To do this, click the link on the **[!UICONTROL Content status]** line of the campaign dashboard (at delivery level), then click **[!UICONTROL Reset content approval to submit it again]**.

    ![](assets/s_user_validation_relaunch_content_validation.png)